 1. Five tips for aluminum welding

-2. If you find a wire feeding problem, you can try a conductive head one size larger than the welding wire.
+2. If you encounter a wire feeding issue, you can try using a conductive head that is one size larger than the welding wire.

-4. Before welding, the oxide layer on the aluminum surface shall be removed, and a special stainless steel brush shall be used to remove the oxide layer.
+4. Before welding, the oxide layer on the aluminum surface should be removed using a special stainless steel brush.

 5. Fill the crater at the end of welding to prevent cracks.
-One way is to keep the welding gun in the molten pool for several seconds after welding.
+One method is to keep the welding gun in the molten pool for a few seconds after welding.

 2. Precautions for aluminum profile welding